 - Language challenges – a stroke may impact the speech centers in the brain, making it difficult for survivors to understand and/or create speech.

 - Vision/spatial awareness – a stroke may impact how the brain processes visual information.
 This can make vision blurry, impair depth perception, create double vision, or create “blind spots” in the visual field.

-- Issues with memory or cognition: A stroke may impact one’s memory, or their ability to perform higher-level thinking skills such as multi-tasking or making sound judgments.
+- Issues with memory or cognition: A stroke may impact memory, or the ability to perform higher-level thinking skills such as multi-tasking or problem solving.